ignite/cli/docs/guide/nameservice/02-messages.md

 ## Handlers

 Handlers define the action that needs to be taken.
+Each message has an associated handler.

-For example, which stores to update, how to update, and under what conditions to act when a given `Msg` is received.
+For example, handlers define which stores to update, how to update the stores, and under what conditions to act when a given message is received.

-In your `nameservice` module, end users can send three types of messages (`Msgs`) to interact with the application state:

-- `BuyName`
-- `SetName`
-- `DeleteName`

-Each message has an associated `Handler`.

 ## Scaffolding Messages

-You must implement these three messages to achieve the desired functionality for your nameservice app:
+Now, you are ready to implement these three messages to achieve the desired functionality for your nameservice app:

 - `MsgBuyName`
 	Allow accounts to buy a name and become its owner.
 When an end user buys a name, they are required to pay the previous owner of the name a price higher than the price the previous owner paid for it.
 If a name does not have a previous owner yet, the end user must burn a `MinPrice` amount.